 We can– look for positive outcomes that may come from this situation.

-Finally, we can search for rainbows or hope trying to peek through the horizon.
+Finally, we can search for rainbows trying to peek through the horizon.

 “Provide for those who grieve…to bestow on them a crown of beauty instead of ashes, the oil of joy instead of mourning,